Artix (XFCE) personal use app list

 Parole

-XFCE's default media player.
+XFCE's default media (video) player.

 Music